 Jane Peyton, Founder of the School of Booze, drinks educator, braodcaster and writer and is a Lifetime Achievement award winner from the All Party Parliamentary Beer Group.

-Jane has worked professionally in the drinks industry since 2008, founding drinks education consultancy and events business School of Booze and passing her Beer Sommelier examination in 2012 and in 2018 became the Beer & Cider Academy’s first accredited Cider Pommelier.
+Jane has worked professionally in the drinks industry since 2008, founding drinks education consultancy and events business School of Booze.
+She passed her Beer Sommelier examination in 2012 and in 2018 became the Beer & Cider Academy’s first accredited Cider Pommelier.
 She also has a qualification from the Wine & Spirit Education Trust.

-“I need to be accredited in all areas of alcohol to give credibility to my business,” she says.
-“Having a Beer Sommelier accreditation gives credibility and helps to increase a person’s profile which can lead to work opportunities.”
+“I need to be accredited in all areas of alcohol to give authority to my business,” she says.
+“Having Beer Sommelier and Cider Pommelier accreditations gives credibility and helps to increase a person’s profile which can lead to work opportunities.”

-Since passing her Sommelier examination, Jane has won several awards for her work including Drinks Educator of the Year 2016 and SIBA’s Best Craft Beer Promotion in the On-Trade 2017 for Beer Day Britain.
+Jane has won several awards for her work including Drinks Educator of the Year 2016 and SIBA’s Best Craft Beer Promotion in the On-Trade 2017 and 2019 for Beer Day Britain.
 She’s also a Guinness Record holder, having hosted the world’s largest beer tasting tutorial (1,236 people) in 2016, and speaks regularly at beer events and on national radio.

-“I highly recommend the training from the Beer & Cider Academy and the Beer Sommelier (and Pommelier) accreditation for anyone who works in beer (and cider), pubs, and hospitality,” she says.
-“Educated staff help to increase sales, give customers a better experience, and in hospitality education can decrease staff churn.
+“I highly recommend the training from the Beer & Cider Academy and the Beer Sommelier and Cider Pommelier accreditation for anyone who works in beer, cider, pubs, and hospitality,” she says.
+“Educated staff help to increase sales, give customers a better experience, and in hospitality education can decrease staff churn.”

-“If the beer industry wants to compete with other drinks sectors, for example, wine, then a professional beer qualification is a way to raise the status of beer.”
+“If the beer and cider industries want to compete with other drinks sectors, for example, wine, then professional qualifications is a way to raise the status of beer and cider.”